 And that’s basically because there is just SOO much to do here.
 Especially since Lincoln Center is pretty much the unofficial mecca for the performing arts here in NYC.

-However, if you can’t afford to see a performance here, then one of the best things to do on the Upper West Side is to relax in the vast outdoor courtyard here, enjoy the central fountain, and people watch like a total champ.
+However, if you can’t afford a performance, one of the best things to do on the Upper West Side is to relax in the vast outdoor courtyard, enjoy the central fountain, and people-watch like a total champ.

 Address: Lincoln Center Plaza, New York, NY 10023